 Guiding Principles for Membership

-- The MMRC members should represent a variety of clinical and psychosocial disciplines and specializations and work in and represent diverse communities from different geographic regions in the state.
-The composition of the multidisciplinary committee should be specified in statute, when possible, but with flexibility for additional roles and perspectives.
+- The MMRC members should represent a variety of clinical and psychosocial disciplines and specializations and work in and represent diverse communities from different geographic regions in the state, especially those most affected.
+The diversity of the multidisciplinary committee should be specified in statute, when possible.

-- Members should include representatives of community-based organizations.
-Community-based organizations provide culturally reflective care and support that disrupt toxic stress and addresses the root causes of racial disparities in maternal health.
-They know best how to care for and support Black, Indigenous, Latinx, and other birthing People of Color.
-Historically, these organizations have been excluded from MMRCs.
-Therefore, it is important to establish and build a trusting relationship when engaging with them.
+- Members should include representatives of community-based members and organizations.
+Community-based organizations (CBO) provide culturally congruent care and support that disrupt toxic stress and addresses the root causes of racial disparities in maternal health.
+CBOs and community members know best how to support Black, Indigenous, Latinx, and other birthing People of Color.
+Historically, these individuals and organizations have been excluded from MMRCs.
+Include people with lived experience and family members impacted by maternal morbidity or mortality or who are already working as local advocates.
+Ensure that such individuals are open to speaking about their experiences to prevent re-introducing trauma.

 - In addition to representing key disciplines, MMRC members should be decision-makers within organizations and agencies with influence implementing recommendations produced by the MMRC.